wschaef/goes-architecture/architecture.md

 #### API Gateway Mesh

-* **Apigee Hybrid:** Apigee Hybrid will be used to deploy API Gateway instances both on-premise and in GCP.
+* **Apigee Hybrid:** Apigee Hybrid will be used to deploy API Gateway instances both on-premises and in GCP.
-* **Mesh Setup:** Apigee Hybrid's mesh functionality will establish secure communication and unified management across the on-premise and cloud API Gateway instances.
+* **Mesh Setup:** Apigee Hybrid's mesh functionality will establish secure communication and unified management across the on-premises and cloud API Gateway instances.
-* **Benefits:** This hybrid mesh setup provides flexibility in API deployment, allowing for gradual migration of APIs from on-premise to the cloud while maintaining a consistent experience for API consumers.
+* **Benefits:** This hybrid mesh setup provides flexibility in API deployment, allowing for gradual migration of APIs from on-premises to the cloud while maintaining a consistent experience for API consumers.

 #### Security